mariolukas/HydraPlay/README.md

 - [ ] change client names

 ### Credits
 This project would not have been possible without all the work on [Snapcast](https://github.com/badaix/snapcast) and [Mopidy](https://mopidy.com/)!
+Special thanks to Ryan Detzel for the inspiration.

 ### Donations